hackondata/workshops/README.md

 ** How to communicate?

-Please view "Communication" tab on Please view "Competition" tab on http://hackondata.com/2017/index.html#faq
+Please view "Communication" tab on http://hackondata.com/2017/index.html#faq

 ** If you aren't a member; send an email to mehrdad@tranquant.com with _Slack Invitation Request_ as the subject